cedricrey/ac-sync/README.md

 ACSync -w
 ACSync -watch
 ```
-NeoSync will push a file when a change is detected.
+ACSync will push a file when a change is detected.
 You can :
 - change the directory with the '-d path/to/watch' option if you don't want watch the current directory
 - specify a pattern for the files to push with '-pattern yourpattern'.
 For example, if you want to push only Javascript, NeoSync -w -pattern *.js`